 Installing windows by yourself actually involves a lot of materials that you may not have access to.
 While many people have access to a cordless drill, you will need a caulk gun, a putty knife, pliers, fibreglass insulation materials and expanding foam.
 How many people can say they have a garage full of these niche pieces of equipment?
-When you finally purchase all the necessary materials, you may find that the total cost would be the equivalent to hiring an expert to do the job for you.
+When you finally purchase all the necessary materials for your DIY Windows, you may find that the total cost would be the equivalent to hiring an expert to do the job for you.
 It is also dangerous to handle materials you are not used to using.
 Buying pieces of machinery and chemicals that could cause you bodily harm, when you have no experience of using them, is just asking for disaster.
 Never put yourself at risk purely for the sake of saving a few quid.

 The short answer is yes; it is possible to install DIY windows by yourself.
 However, the dangers and risks of trying it out for yourself might not make it worth it.
 If you’re opting for a DIY approach to save money, it’s worth checking installation quotes first.
 You might be surprised by just how much you can save, just by comparing and going directly to the best window companies.